 Full-height bed racks align with or exceed cab height and allow the tent to extend forward over the cab.
 This configuration provides the greatest flexibility and is required for most longer tents.

-Compatible iKamper tents with full-height bed racks:
+iKamper tents that pair perfectly with Full-Height racks:

-Skycamp Mini
+Skycamp 2.0 Mini

-X-Cover Mini
+X-Cover 2.0 Mini

 We don’t endorse a specific rack brand here, but here are a few common brands we see used.
 As always, confirm the rack’s dynamic load rating meets or exceeds the tent’s specifications: